An Overview of Project Fundamentals in Rational Team Concert

 Ralph Schoon, Jazz Jumpstart

-Build basis: Rational Team Concert 3.0
+Build basis: Rational Team Concert 3.0.
+The content applies to all versions of RTC.

 Various discussions with customers and questions in the forums indicate that new projects starting to use Rational Team Concert often struggle to understand how Work Items, Planning, Build and SCM integrate.
 These fundamentals of RTC however are needed to boostrap and customize a project.
 This article provides a basic introduction of the underlying fundamental concepts of Rational Team Concert.
 The basic concepts described in this article apply also to newer versions of RTC.